akash2612/angular-test/README.md

 1. Used API for Login to fetch the list of users.
 Credentials are : { "email": "admin@admin.com", "password": "admin" }.
 Successful login stores a session key.
 2. Implemented Auth Guard to protect the routes by checking the session key is valid or not.
 3. Created a Global Service in which there are multiple functions for different API requests.
-4. Created 2 Directives for Menu Opening and Numbers only restriction respectively.
+4. Created 3 Directives for Menu Opening,Numbers only and Characters only restrictions respectively.
 5. Used the Currency and Uppercase inbuilt pipes.
 6. Created a Generic Model for both Customer and Transaction.
 7. Used Angular Material.